Jannik-Schilling/generate_swmm_inp/README.md

 ## Documentation
 [Link](https://github.com/Jannik-Schilling/generate_swmm_inp/blob/main/documentation/g_s_i_documentation_v_0_30.pdf) to the documentation file

+If you use the plugin in scientific work or other studies, please cite as:
+> *Schilling, J.; Tränckner, J. Generate_SWMM_inp: An Open-Source QGIS Plugin to Import and Export Model Input Files for SWMM.
+Water 2022, 14, 2262. https://doi.org/10.3390/w14142262*

 ## Provided Tools:

 - **1_GenerateDefaultData**: Load a default set of layers to your QGIS project